-Some say it was plain as a yoghurt that Finex will be hacked: It had strange downtimes during busy times - but so do many exchanges.
+Some say it was plain as a yoghurt that Finex would get hacked since it had strange downtimes during busy times - but so do many exchanges.
 It was hosted on an AWS - experts might cringe at that but Gemini also run on AWS and OKCoin International was too.
 Ask the bot coders - they know where to put their codes to be in the same datacenter as the exchange.
 There is no exchange that would keep their own bare metal in a server room.
 Cost cutting wins.

 Only thing we can do is to NEVER baghold or anything like that: Send money to exchange, do the trade, send them to Trezor.

 Who runs Bitfinex anyway?

 Bitfinex’s CEO is a Dutch man Jean-Louis van der Velde.
 Here is his LinkedIn.
 Their risk manager is also public on LinkedIn - here.
 Their PR representative Zane Tackett is well known to anyone on Reddit - /u/zanetackett, loyal till his death and beyond.
 His boss is Phill Potter.
 However none of these people actually founded Bitfinex.
 The platform was fonded by a freelance sysadmin Raphael Nicolle with codebase from Bitcoinica, an exchange that was hacked back in the 2012.

 Is someone liable for something?
 They had BitGo which is insured..?

 The insurance however doesn’t cover this hack.
 BitGo supplied Bitfinex with an implementation of segregated user-specific wallets to fill the regulatory requirements that were raised by futures regulatory commissions - margin swaps offered on Finex were basically a futures product without the user specific wallets.
-However Bitfinex probably had complete control over the BitGo implementation and turned off its security functions (like, limits on withdrawals).
+However Bitfinex had complete control over the BitGo implementation and turned off some of its security functions (like, limits on withdrawals) for convenience.

 USD funds for verified USA customers that came from US bank accounts were insured via SynapsePay.

 Kraken uses BitGo but with a different setup: